Pip Proud: Biography

-Pip Proud was born Phillip John Proud in Adelaide in September 1947 and is the younger brother of artist Geoffrey Proud (born 1946).
-He grew up in the inner city suburb of Hindmarsh, where his parents were "middle class and so on, and so on."
-The family moved to the Snowy Mountains.
-He later recalled his childhood, "I was tremendously lonely as a child.
+Phillip John "Pip" Proud was born in Adelaide on 11 September 1947.
+He is the younger brother of artist Geoffrey Proud (1946–2022).
+The family lived in different parts of South Australia including the inner city suburb of Hindmarsh, where his parents were "middle class and so on, and so on."
+The family later moved to the Snowy Mountains.
+He recalled his childhood: "I was tremendously lonely as a child.
 I was slightly spastic, couldn't write properly, couldn't catch balls...
 I never understood why my peers rejected me.
 I had no close friends.
 I was a near-failure at English, and used to get someone else to do my poetry for me.
 But I matriculated, just to prove to my parents I could do it."

 Proud worked as a radio repairer, electrician's apprentice, and started writing poetry, "it was mostly protest stuff, and I'm not proud of it."
 Geoffrey had moved to Sydney and Proud joined him there in the mid-1960s.
 Proud explained his style, "I tried to keep away from reading poetry so as not to be influenced.
 I have to write in my own way, with words you can taste.
 I didn't want to learn other people's tricks, but make my own tricks.
 I kept away from the moderns especially, yet I have come by myself to use a modern idiom."

-Proud's unusual musical style was likened to Tom Rapp and Syd Barrett, though he was unfamiliar with the latter's work when he recorded his three albums of the late 1960s (pre-dating Barrett's solo releases).
+Proud's unusual musical style was likened to Tom Rapp and Syd Barrett, though he was unfamiliar with the latter's work when he recorded his three albums of the late 1960s (which pre-dated Barrett's solo releases).
 The first album, De Da De Dum (Grendel, 1967), appeared as a limited edition with about 50 copies pressed.
 His then-girlfriend, Alison, assisted on cow bells.
 According to Kay Keavney of The Australian Women's Weekly, "The result was passing strange.
 Pip chanted his poems in his soft, unmelodious voice, to his own guitar music."